On This Page

 And Down Came the Rain

 By the time we got ourselves together and out the door, the line had grown significantly.
-The rain continued to dump on us, a rain jacket wasn’t cutting it anymore, our layers of clothing and socks were starting to get damp.
+The rain continued to dump on us, a rain jacket wasn’t cutting it anymore, our layers of clothing and socks were starting to get pretty damp.
 Not a good sign with a long day outside ahead of us.
 A lady was walking next to the line, selling ponchos.
 Fantastic sales tactic.
-We bought a couple and finagled them over our layers and backpack, we later gave them to a girl at our next hostel.
+We bought a couple and finagled them over our layers and backpack, we later passed them on to a girl at our next hostel.

 The road up to Machu Picchu was long and windy, switchback style.